-I am writing to inform you about our upcoming RSHE (Relationship, Health and Sex Education) PSHEE unit that will be taught across the school in Summer Term 2.
+I am writing to inform you about our upcoming RSE (Relationship and Sex Education) PSHE units that will be taught across the school in summer Term 2.

-'At Wrockwardine Wood CE Junior School, puberty is taught as a statutory requirement of Health Education and is covered by our PSHEE curriculum, in the 'Changing Me' unit.
-We conclude that sex education refers to Human Reproduction, which is also taught across the school through our PSHEE curriculum.
-Consequently, parents and carers have the right to request their child be withdrawn from the PSHEE lessons that explicitly teach this.'
-Taken from Wrockwardine Wood CE Junior School RSHE policy.
+'At Wrockwardine Wood CE Junior School, puberty is taught as a statutory requirement of Health Education and is covered by our Jigsaw PSHE Programme in the 'Changing Me' Puzzle (unit).
+We conclude that sex education refers to Human Reproduction, which is taught as part of the science curriculum in year 5 and is therefore statutory.
+Additionally, elements of human reproduction are also taught across the school using our Jigsaw PSHE Programme.
+Consequently, parents have the right to request their child be withdrawn from the PSHE lessons that explicitly teach this.
+Taken from Wrockwardine Wood CE Junior School RSE polic.